Andy Rourke: Early life

-Rourke was born in Manchester, Lancashire, in 1964, and grew up on the Racecourse Estate in Ashton upon Mersey.
+Rourke was born in Manchester, then part of Lancashire, in 1964, and grew up on the Racecourse Estate in Ashton upon Mersey.
 His Irish father, Michael, worked as an architect; his mother, Mary (née Stone), was English.
 He was raised by his father in Ashton-upon-Mersey, and later Sharston, after his mother separated from him and left the family home.

 He received an acoustic guitar from his parents when he was seven years old.
 At the age of 11, he befriended a young John Maher (soon to be Johnny Marr) with whom he shared an interest in music: both attended St Augustine's Grammar School in Sharston.
 The pair spent lunch breaks in school jamming and playing on their guitars.
 When Marr and Rourke formed a band, Rourke switched to bass, which he fell in love with and continued to play for the rest of his career.

 Rourke left school when he was 15 and passed through a series of menial jobs, playing guitar and bass in various rock bands, as well as in the short-lived funk band Freak Party, with Marr.